SDN-Projects/cldemo-docker-macvlan/README.md

 In this solution, when containers existence are learned by the directly connected leaf switch, an ARP entry is added.
 The leaf switch redistributes the ARP table into BGP, letting other leaf switches and spine switches receive a host route to the container.
 The redistribute neighbor daemon running on the leaf switches continually sends a unicast ARP to all known containers to verify it's existence.
 When containers are destroyed, the unicast ARPs no longer reply, the MAC/IP address is removed from the ARP table and the host routes are removed from the advertisement.

 Using this technique you can deploy containers from a single 172.16.1.0/24 subnet owned by multiple docker macvlans on different hosts and located in different racks throughout the DC.
+A tool must be used to prevent containers having duplicate IP addresses.